I can’t be racist, sexist or biased because I am a good person! Sound familiar?

 Many nonprofits say they cannot afford to hire diversity facilitation.
 Yet often they can and are resistant to the idea.
 And some nonprofits will find it difficult to pay for this.
 Partnering with other organizations in hiring facilitation is a way to reduce the cost.
 It also points the finger less at your organization, and brings it to a broader societal level.
 All organizations struggle with equity, diversity and inclusion issues.
 Learning from each other is very helpful when nonprofits join.
 Also, look for funding.
 While it is limited and needs to offered at a greater level, funding exists for diversity facilitation.

 Realize that your nonprofit will be celebrated for having an inclusive gender and race environment.
 The difficulties you face and hard work you do in embracing issues of equity, diversity and inclusion will be seen by your donors, volunteers, staff and society.
 Know that confronting equity, diversity and inclusion in your nonprofit creates a more cohesive environment which impacts fundraising.
-Here are some ideas to help your non-profit embrace diversity:
+Here are some ideas to help your organization embrace diversity as part of your non-profit fundraising strategy:

 - Seek out board members from diverse backgrounds.
 A wide range of diversity, equity and inclusion perspectives are critical to effective nonprofit leadership.
 Women, people of color and gender diversity all have unique experiences and different areas of expertise.